FrappaF/Blunt/README.md

 }
 ```

-A **_blunt_** is a mix between a class and a method.
-It can hold both variable and blunts definitions in it.
-When a blunt is called, if no return value is specified, it returns itself.
-In this way it is possible to access the methods defined within it.
+A **_blunt_** is an extraordinary hybrid between a class and a method.
+It can house both variable and blunt definitions within its majestic confines.
+When you summon a blunt, if you don't specify a return value, it graciously returns itself.
+This mind-blowing feature allows you to access the methods defined within it.
+Isn't that just the most incredible thing you've ever heard?
+(Spoiler: it's not.)

 #### Example